 Head to Midway Bluff for a truly interesting perspective of the springs.
 The easy-to-miss roadside pull-off is located 0.3 miles (500 meters) south of the Grand Prismatic Spring parking lot, on the east side of the Grand Loop Road.
 The short but steep trail provides walkers with all-encompassing views of the Midway Geyser Basin.

 We were not able to fly our DJI Mavic Air drone in the park because drones are not allowed in Yellowstone.
 Therefore, Midway Bluff is a great option for photographers looking to gain altitude to see the various rings of color.

-From our experience, the best place to take selfies on the boardwalk is after passing the spring, on the way towards the Turquoise Pool.
+From our experience, the best place to take selfies on the boardwalk is after passing the spring, on the way toward the Turquoise Pool.
 This is because most visitors will reach the spring and immediately begin taking photos.
-By the time they’ve reached the end of the spring, the wistfulness has begun to erode and most are ready to move onto ‘the next thing.’
+By the time they’ve reached the end of the spring, the wistfulness has begun to erode and most are ready to move on to ‘the next thing.’

 Yellowstone’s Midway Geyser Basin may be a relatively small area but there’s a lot to see.
 In addition to viewing the Grand Prismatic Spring, make sure to appreciate the other thermal features.

 Grand Prismatic Spring in Yellowstone is located in the southwest corridor of the park, near Old Faithful.
 Plan on spending about one hour touring the Midway Geyser Basin.
 With the boardwalk, visitors have easy access to Grand Prismatic Spring, Excelsior Geyser Crater, Opal Pool, and Turquoise Pool.